victors1681/dgii-ecf/README.md

 This repo performs the unit/integration tests connecting to the DGII test environment

-- First: In order to pass the test locally the first step is to plate your certificate into the directory `src/test_cert` current emtpy, for security reason `.p12` gets ignored.
+- First: In order to pass the test locally the first step is to place your certificate into the directory `src/test_cert` current emtpy, for security reason `.p12` gets ignored.
 - Second: create a `.env` file and set a variables:

 ```